Mercato-com/action-wip-blocker/README.md

 Scans labels and title of the PR and fails if it encounters any of the blocked words in them.

+Extended to also block a PR if the REQUIRED_LIST is provided and the PR does not have a label that matches any of the values (note that only labels are checked and not the title)

 ## Usage

 If this solves your problems adding it to your project is straightforward